elebail202/Function_Documentation/documentation.md

         dcinfo=dicominfo(backimgs(1).filename(1).name);
     ```

     We can't use dot indexing here.
+    Once, I changed the value of backimgs that was assigned in 'flat_converter.m', I could realize that the path is not right.
+It brings to an old path that doesn't exist on my computer.
+However, in the 'convert_segmentations_to_dicom_final.m', the same syntaxis seems to be used.
+I need to find the difference between the two codes.
+Then, 'backimgs(1).filename(1).name' will refers to the good path.